JoyZadan/shop-kbeauty/README.md

 # CREDITS
 ## Code
-* Credit to Code Institute's Boutique Ado Django ecommerce walkthrough, from which this project was based from.
+* Credit to [Code Institute's](https://codeinstitute.net/) Boutique Ado walkthrough, from which this project got its start.
 * Credit to [Very Academy YouTube Channel](https://www.youtube.com/c/veryacademy) for the very detailed insights on database models.
 * Credit to [Stuart073's Music Box django ecommerce project](https://github.com/stuartj073/music-box) for the inspiration, particularly for his reviews app.
 * Credit and thanks to [MDBootstrap](https://mdbootstrap.com/docs/b4/jquery/javascript/accordion/) for the accordion on product detail page.